nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.4.Messages/index.md

  - **[Withdrawal Notice Accept Response]** - FHIR resource profiles combined to support the Withdrawal Notice Accept Response interface.
  - **[Withdrawal Notice Reject Response]** - FHIR resource profiles combined to support the Withdrawal Notice Reject Response interface.

+### Document Header ###

+This specification optionally allows an implementer to include a Document Header or Composition which gives the opportunity to group together all the information contained in either an Assessment, Discharge, Withdrawal or Receipt Notice.
+The Composition defines the structure, but the full content of the document is contained in the Bundle, of which the Composition is the first resource.
+If this functionality is required, the [COFE-Composition-1] specification gives guidance on how to implement it.
+An example of such an implementation is given for a discharge notice in the [Discharge Notice bundle xml example].

-## Document Reference ##
+### Document Reference ###

-This specification allows the inclusion of documents which are non-FHIR based (for example .pdf) within the message bundle.
+This specification allows the inclusion of documents which are non-FHIR based within the message bundle.
+A pertinent example would be a pdf document containing supporting information relating to a patient's discharge from hospital.
 Should this functionality be required, the [COFE-DocumentReference-1] specification should be consulted for guidance on how to create an embedded document in a standard format.
 The COFE-DocumentReference specification details the document header and binary attachment structure and provides a common approach for embedded documents for NHS Digital message flows.
+An example of such an implementation showing an attached pdf for a discharge notice is given in the [Discharge Notice bundle xml example].

 [COFE-DocumentReference-1]: https://nhsconnect.github.io/NHS-FHIR-CDA-DOCREF/Generated/Chapter.1.About/index.html
+[Discharge Notice bundle xml example]: ../Examples/Profile.ADW-DischargeNotice/ADW-Message-Discharge-Notice-Bundle-1-Example-1.xml

 **Further Information**